 The Finance Department is continuing its efforts in establishing and enforcing internal deadlines to ensure the financial statements are audited within the appropriate reporting deadlines.

 The department has shifted staff duties to ensure the FY24 financial statements will be completed within the appropriate reporting deadlines.

+Individual(s)

+Responsible for

+Corrective Action Plan

-Individual(s) Elizabeth Fischer (Finance Director) Responsible for Jenna deLumeau (Controller)
+Elizabeth Fischer (Finance Director) Jenna deLumeau (Controller)